It's the best thing you can do for your lawn!

 Why Should You Aerate Your Lawn?

 Control Thatch Layer Development

 As your lawn grows, it can accumulate a thick layer of thatch on the surface of the soil.
 Thatch consists of a tight network of roots, rhizomes and/or stolons and looks like a thick fiberous mat.
 This thatch layer acts as a barrier, blocking the movement of air, water and fertilizers into the root zone.

-By aerating your lawn annually the thatch layer is routinely broken up and the soil cores that are pulled up break apart on the lawn surface.
-The cores break down and blend with the thatch modifying it into a mixture of topsoil and thatch.
+By aerating your lawn annually the thatch layer is routinely broken up and the soil cores that are pulled up break apart on the lawn surface mixing with the thatch modifying it into something closer to soil than thatch.
 The soil cores are also full of microorganisms that help to accelerate the decomposition of the thatch layer.

 Reduce Insect & Disease Incidence